Onboardr/mailvideo-sdk-example/README.md

 -   Handling MailVideo webhooks.
 -   Embedding MailVideo in a SvelteKit application.
 -   Picking a video from MailVideo platform.
+-   Uploading a custom video to MailVideo platform.

 ## Getting Started